alltrust/Portfolio/projects/portfolio-project.md

 );
 ```

-Before we used the Emotion cache to ensure that CSS-in-JS styles were rendered on the server side, but in this component we use it to for client-side rendering.
+Beforem, we used the Emotion cache to ensure that CSS-in-JS styles were rendered on the server side, but in this component we use it to for client-side rendering.

 #### New features coming soon

 This portfolio will soon include a _skeleton_ view which will allow users interact with the site to dig up the sites' bare-bones code.
 For example, do you see a particular feature or component you like and perhaps would like to use it?
 Just toggle that ((SHOW IMAGER HERE)) button and a quick view of the code will display on your screen so you don't have to open another github link and contemplate whether you have a tab hoarding problem again.

 # this is a title